neondatabase/website/content/docs/guides/node.md

 </CodeBlock>

 <Admonition type="note">
 A special `ENDPOINT_ID` variable is included in the `.env` file above.
-This variable can be used with Postgres clients that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
-For more information, see [connection errors](/docs/connect/connection-errors).
+This variable can be used with older Postgres clients that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
+If you are using a newer [node-postgres](https://node-postgres.com/) or [postgres.js](https://github.com/porsager/postgres) client, you won't need it.
+For more information, see [Endpoint ID variable](#endpoint-id-variable).
 </Admonition>

 <Admonition type="important">